Trump v. New York

 Trump v.
-New York, 592 U.S. ___ (2020), was a United States Supreme Court case dealing with the 2020 United States Census.
-It centered on the validity of an executive memorandum written by President Donald Trump in July 2020 to the Department of Commerce, which conducts and reports the Census.
-The memo ordered the Department to report the results of the Census with the exclusion of the estimated counts of illegal immigrants.
+New York, 592 U.S. 125 (2020), was a United States Supreme Court case dealing with the 2020 United States census.
+It centered on the validity of a July 2020 executive memorandum from President Donald Trump to the Department of Commerce, which conducts and reports the census.
+The memo ordered the Department to report the estimated counts of illegal immigrants in each state, allowing the president to exclude them for purposes of congressional apportionment.
 The memo was challenged by a coalition of U.S. states led by New York along with several cities and other organizations suing to block action on the memo.
-The United States District Court for the Southern District of New York found for the states and blocked enforcement of the memo, leading Trump to seek emergency action from the Supreme Court to rule on the matter before the results of the Census are due by December 31, 2020.
-The Court issued a per curiam decision on December 18, 2020, vacating the District Court's ruling and dismissing the case on the basis that matters related to lack of standing and ripeness made the case premature.
-The same decision was reached by the court on December 18, 2020, for the similar "Trump v.
-Useche" case.
+The United States District Court for the Southern District of New York found for the states and blocked enforcement of the memo, leading Trump to seek emergency relief asking the Supreme Court to rule on the matter before the results of the census were due on December 31, 2020.
+The Court issued a per curiam decision on December 18, 2020, vacating the District Court's ruling and dismissing the case because lack of standing and ripeness made the case premature.
+The same decision was reached by the court on December 18, 2020, for the similar Trump v.
+Useche case.

-While multiple states vowed to bring the case back to the Supreme Court immediately after implementation was done, thereby establishing standing and ripeness, the Trump Administration struggled immensely with implementation (due in part to the Supreme Court case Department of Commerce v.
+While multiple states vowed to bring the case back to the Supreme Court immediately after the required census results were reported, thereby establishing standing and ripeness, the Trump Administration struggled immensely with implementation (due in part to the Supreme Court case Department of Commerce v.
 New York).
-Ultimately, Trump's successor after the 2020 election, Joe Biden, issued Executive Order 13986 which required non-citizens to be counted in the 2020 census, both for the purposes of enumeration and determining congressional apportionment, thereby reversing the order issued by the Trump administration and ending the controversy.
+Ultimately, Trump's successor after the 2020 election, Joe Biden, issued Executive Order 13986 which required non-citizens to be counted in the 2020 Census, both for the purposes of enumeration and determining congressional apportionment, thereby reversing the order issued by the Trump administration and ending the controversy.